 In modern finance, the interest rate is equal to a price for a particular investment.
 In Islamic finance, interest rates are replaced with profit sharing.
 This would help in making some speculative practices and artificial interest rate manipulation practices obsolete.
 International transactions also affected by interest rates.

 9. Riba results in negative economic growth

 Interest has many adverse consequences for the economy.
 Interest causes an inefficient allocation of countries resources.
 It can contribute to the instability of the system.
-In an interest-based system, before granting loan to borrower, conventional banks checks credit worthiness of the borrower.
+In an interest-based system, before granting the loan to the borrower, conventional banks check the creditworthiness of the borrower.
 Islamic banks encouraging finance to go to more productive projects.
 So, instead of financing low-return projects of borrowers with better credit-worthiness, they lend to high-return projects even if the credit-worthiness of the borrower is lower.
-So, Islamic banking system is more efficient in allocating resources.
+So, the Islamic banking system is more efficient in allocating resources.
 Also, conventional banks get returns on loans irrespective of the success of the project but in Islamic banks, the return to the bank is linked to the success of the project.

 10. Riba widens the gap between rich and poor

 The gap between a rich and poor section of the society needs to be filled for a prosperous economy but, it can be seen in conventional financing system that the rich are becoming richer and poor are becoming more poorer.

 Corruption has appeared in the land and sea, for that men’s own hands have earned, that He may let them taste some part of that which they have done, that haply they may return.
 (Quran 30:41)